j-q-arnold/varlog/README.md

       appears as the single entry in the response.
       Note that _path_ can contain multiple levels, giving full access to the `/var/log` directory tree.
-For example, if _path_ has the value `dir1/dir2/file-abc`, the full path to be read is `/var/log/dir1/dir2/file-abc`.
+For example, if _path_ has the value `dir1/dir2/file-abc`, the full path to be listed is `/var/log/dir1/dir2/file-abc`.
       The _path_ value may not use `..` to escape the `/var/log` tree.
     * `filter=`_text_ \
       `filter=`_-text_ \